Proper exercise is important during pandemic, orthopedic surgeon says

-Dr. Michael Patterson with Precision Sports Medicine and Orthopedics says exercise has a lot of benefits right now, both physically and psychologically.
-And people who are working from home might not be getting as much as they typically do.
+Dr. Michael Patterson with Precision Sports Medicine and Orthopedics said it’s important to get that activity, but people need to do it the right way.
+Exercise has a lot of benefits, both physically and psychologically, and people who are working from home might not be getting as much as they typically do.

 “I think a lot of us don’t appreciate how much we’re on our feet during the day when we work and how much mileage we actually get during the day walking around,” Patterson said.
 “So making up for that outside or exercise-wise is very important.”

-But if you don’t exercise the right way it can lead to issues, and he’s starting to see some overuse injuries, strains and sprains.
-He says stretching before you work out is key, as is hydration.
+But if you don’t exercise the right way, it can lead to issues, and Patterson said he’s starting to see some overuse injuries, strains and sprains.
+He said stretching before you work out is key, as is hydration.
 But you need to think about that long before you start to exercise.

 Wearing the right kind of shoe also is important.
 If you don’t, it can lead to a chain of issues from the feet to the knees, hips and back.